bertofurth/Seagate-Central-Utils/pEmacs/README-pEmacs.md

 https://github.com/hughbarney/pEmacs

-"pe" supports all of the most commonly used key combinations that standard GNU Emacs does but without some of the more sophisticated and less frequently used features.
+"pe" supports the most commonly used key bindings of standard GNU Emacs but sheds support for some of the more sophisticated and less frequently used features.

 I quickly added this useful tool to the Seagate Central because I